fluree/docs.flur.ee/src/content/0.15.0/guides/examples/voting.md

 ### Building Our Smart Functions

 Currently, there is nothing stopping Soft Cell from issuing a transaction to change their `_user/username` from `softCell` to `hardCell`.
-In order to prevent users from editing their usernames without a vote, we need to create a set of smart functions ([database functions](#database-functions-1)) that we can add to the `_user/username` predicate specification.
+In order to prevent users from editing their usernames without a vote, we need to create a set of smart functions ([ledger functions](#ledger-functions-1)) that we can add to the `_user/username` predicate specification.

 We can see all the votes related to that subject with a single query.